Roald Dahl Nurse Specialists are a vital lifeline to the children and their families, supporting them clinically and emotionally.

 We support Roald Dahl Nurses to solve problems creatively.
 Using a cohort approach, and through forming partnerships we work closely with our nurses to improve healthcare outcomes for children through innovation.

-Sheffield Hallam University has evidenced that Roald Dahl Specialist Nurses, regardless of their specialty, location, organisation or service focus, have a profoundly positive impact on the stakeholders around them.
+Sheffield Hallam University has evidenced that Roald Dahl Nurses, regardless of their specialty, location, organisation or service focus, have a profoundly positive impact on the stakeholders around them.

 Roald Dahl Nurses have proved to be invaluable assets and indispensable not only for the children and families in their caseload, but also the NHS Trusts and Health Boards where they work, the medical teams and the community at large.
+Read more of our Impact Reviews below.

 Our Impact Newsletters and Annual Reviews showcase our work and how the help of our incredible supporters impacts the children and families we serve.